QA Course

 For the excellent students: a video recommendation from the chief mentor, proof of knowledge from three mentors & job security

-Employment textbook, rigorous mentoring to the point of employment
+Employment textbook, one-on-one rigorous mentoring to the point of employment

 Price